Skip to content

 {"Environment": "production", "Region": "us-east-1"})

-The beauty of EMF: you get both a log entry AND a CloudWatch metric from a single print statement.
-No separate put-metric-data API call needed.
+With EMF, you get both a searchable log entry AND a CloudWatch metric from a single stdout print statement, entirely bypassing the network latency of the put-metric-data API.

 Pause and predict: If you use put-metric-data synchronously in a Lambda function that processes 10,000 requests per second, what two major bottlenecks or operational issues will you likely encounter?

-Metrics without alarms are just dashboards that nobody watches at 3 AM.
-Alarms bridge the gap between data collection and incident response.
+Metrics without alarms are simply graphs that no one watches at 3:00 AM.
+Alarms bridge the gap between telemetry collection and incident response, waking up engineers only when action is required.

 Terminal window